 Notable improvements in pavement conditions were registered last year in the Contra Costa County cities of Orinda and Martinez, and in the Marin County city of Larkspur.
 In Larkspur, the three-year average PCI score climbed to 52 for the 2017-19 period from 42 two years earlier.
 In Martinez, the city’s three-year average PCI score rose to 63 last year from 51 in 2017, while Orinda’s three-year average score jumped to 75 from 60 in the 2015-17 reporting period.
 The largest decline was reported in Pacifica, where the city’s three-year average PCI score of 46 represents a seven-point drop over the past two years.

-The complete 2019 Pavement Conditions Summary — including percentages of local roadways in various conditions, and a listing of average PCI scores for the arterials, collector roadways and residential streets for all Bay Area counties and cities — may be accessed at mtc.ca.gov/sites/default/files/PCI_table_2019_data.pdf.
+View the complete 2019 Pavement Conditions Summary — including percentages of local roadways in various conditions, and a listing of average PCI scores for the arterials, collector roadways and residential streets for all Bay Area counties and cities.

 MTC is the transportation planning, financing and coordinating agency for the nine-county San Francisco Bay Area.